This guide assumes you already have a VPS setup and running and a Domain already set up on Cloudflare.

 - The Environment contains the initial root password that's required to login to the Gitlab web interface as the latest version of Gitlab prevents additional user signup without administrator approval forcing us to have to set this when we deploy the container.

-- There's three primary Volumes that we need to map to the host from the container for Gitlab to use.
+- There are three primary Volumes that we need to map to the host from the container for Gitlab to use.
 These are Config, Data and Logs.
-Depending on how you have setup your VPS your approach to storing data from containers may differ.
-For me, Under my /home/username/ folder I've created a folder called "stack_volumes/gitlab/ and duplicated the 3 folders - Config, Data and Logs.
+Depending on how you have set up your VPS your approach to storing data from containers may differ.
+For me, Under my /home/username/ folder I've created a folder called "stack_volumes/GitLab/ and duplicated the 3 folders - Config, Data and Logs.
 To do this yourself execute the following commands line by line.
 (Note: you may need to use Sudo here if it throws a permission error, it's entirely dependent on how you've setup and configured your users on your VPS):